abdlghany/Status200/Ripoff/README.md

 ```
 in your command prompt

-- Congratulations! the server is now running and you can navigate to [localhost/Status200/Ripoff/Client](localhost/Status200/Ripoff/Client) to test it (The link might differ for you).
+- Congratulations! the server is now running and you can access the website via this link
+[localhost/Status200/Ripoff/Client](http://localhost/Status200/Ripoff/Client) (The link might differ for you).